Distribution Dependent Stochastic Porous Media Equations: Introduction

 where $L$ is a negative definite self-adjoint linear operator, $\mathcal{L}_{X(t)}$ stands for the distribution of $X(t)$, $\{W(t)\}_{t\in [0,T]}$ is a cylindrical Wiener processes defined on a complete filtered probability space $\left(\Omega,\mathcal{F},\mathcal{F}_{t\geq0},\mathbb{P}\right)$ taking values in a separable Hilbert space $(U,\langle\cdot,\cdot\rangle_U)$, the coefficients $\Psi$ and $B$ satisfy some conditions which will be specified later.

-Recently, the distribution dependent stochastic (partial) differential equations (DDSDEs/DDSPDEs), also called Mckean-Vlasov S(P)DEs or mean-field S(P)DEs, have attracted more and more attentions, we refer to the survey article \cite{HRW} for more information on this topic.
+Recently, the distribution dependent stochastic (partial) differential equations (DDSDEs/DDSPDEs), also called McKean-Vlasov S(P)DEs or mean-field S(P)DEs, have attracted more and more attentions, we refer to the recent survey article \cite{HRW} for more information of this topic.
 One motivation for DDS(P)DEs is due to its wide applications since the evolution of many stochastic systems might rely on both the microcosmic position and the macrocosmic distribution of the particle, another one is due to their intrinsic link with nonlinear Fokker-Planck-Kolmogorov equation for probability measures (cf. \cite{BR1,BR3,HRW}).
+More specifically, the distribution density (denoted by $\rho_t$) of solution to a distribution dependent SDE solves the following nonlinear PDE

+where $L$ is a second order nonlinear operator and $L^*$ denotes its adjoint operator.
 Such type of model can also be described as the weak limit of $N$-interacting particle systems formed by $N$ equations perturbed by independent Wiener processes, while $N$ goes to infinity (the \emph{propagation of chaos}), the reader might see \cite{M1} for more details on this subject.
 For more recent results on DDS(P)DEs, one can see \cite{BR2,BLPR,HS,HW,L2,RW3,RW2,RZ21,W1} and references therein.
-To the best of our knowledge, the references we mentioned above mainly focus on DDSDEs or semilinear DDSPDEs, there are very few results (see e.g. \cite{H}) in the literature concerning quasilinear DDSPDEs due to the technical difficulties caused by the nonlinear terms.
+To the best of our knowledge, the references we mentioned above mainly focus on DDSDEs or semilinear DDSPDEs, there are very few results (see \cite{H}) in the literature concerning quasilinear DDSPDEs due to the technical difficulties caused by the nonlinear terms.

 Therefore, we aim to investigate a class of distribution dependent quasilinear SPDEs in this work.
-Now we want to mention some background and motivation for investigating this type DDSPDEs.
+Fist we want to mention some background and motivation for investigating such type DDSPDEs.
 Recently, Shen et al. \cite{SSZZ} considered the large $N$ limits of a coupled system of $N$ interacting $\Phi^4$ models on the $2$-dimensional torus $\mathbb{T}^2$, they studied the $N\to\infty$ limit of each component and proved that a suitable distribution dependent SPDE governs the limiting dynamics.
 This large $N$ limit problem can be viewed as a typical mean field limit result in the context of SPDE systems.
 In addition, the study of mean field limit for SPDE systems also has precursors, see for example \cite[Chapter 9]{KX}.
 Therefore, the consideration of a class of distribution dependent quasilinear SPDEs is also quite natural.